 Because many different organ systems may be involved, many different symptoms are possible.
 People who have CSV may feel: generally ill, have fevers, shortness of breath, cough, wheezing, increased nasal discharge, facial pain from sinusitis, rashes, abdominal pain, blood in the stools, or muscle and joint pain (arthritis).

-CSV in the nerves may cause an abnormal sensation called paresthesia, followed by loss of sensation or loss of strength.
+CSV in the nerves may cause an abnormal sensation called paresthesia, which involves a burning or prickling sensation in the limbs and other parts of the body, followed by loss of sensation or loss of strength.
 Any combination of these symptoms may be present.

 Who Gets Churg Strauss Vasculitis?